Heart disease risk rises for everyone as they age, but for women symptoms can become more evident after the onset of menopause.

 - while limiting red meat and sugary foods and beverages.

-Women should aim for a 150 minutes of physical activity each week to help prevent heart disease, and an hour daily for a weight loss program, depending on individual needs.
+Women should aim for a 150 minutes of physical activity each week to help prevent heart disease(link opens in new window), and an hour daily for a weight loss program, depending on individual needs.
 Walking, cycling, dancing or swimming — activities that use larger muscles at low resistance — are good aerobic exercises, said Dr. Goldberg.
 And, she advised, don’t worry about how you look while exercising or whether you have fashionable workout clothes.

 “You have to get over that,” she said, adding: “Do the activity that works for you.”